d5aa962e/BlockBuster2/README.md

 # Block Buster 2.1

+Note:  Block Buster is bring replaced byi Block Buster 3.0, and is almost ready for Beta testing.
+Stay tuned!

 Block Buster is a full-featured disk editor designed to aide you in working with corrupted diskettes and learn the internals of Apple // operating system diskette formats.
 Block Buster can read ProDOS, DOS 3.3, Apple Pascal, and CP/M formatted disks, as well as system memory.

 ![Main Window](images/main_window.jpg)